-Customer reviews we looked at show that there’s a big disparity in response times between different organizations, so you might need to follow up on your message if you don’t hear back within a day or two.
+The customer reviews show that there’s a big disparity in response times between different organizations, so you might need to follow up on your message if you don’t hear back within a day or two.

-For this reason, Petfinder suggests calling the facility responsible for the animal you’re interested in before filling out any online applications so you can ensure that the listed information is accurate and that the animal is still available.
+Petfinder also suggests calling the facility responsible for the animal you’re interested in before filling out any online applications so you can ensure that the listed information is accurate and that the animal is still available.

-Once you do your due diligence, then have the option to take things further based on the organization’s adoption policies.
+After you do your due diligence, you have the option to take things further based on the organization’s adoption policies.